joannapuno/HOP-travel-agency/README.md

 ### In conclusion
 As this is a WIP, I would like to clean up my code more and make it responsive as well.
 I'd like to add more to the visuals and make it look more about travelling.

-I will also be connecting my forms to a server where I can retrieve the data put in.
+I will also be connecting my forms to a server and a database where I can retrieve the data put in.